A Legacy of Service.

 As a longtime resident of District 44, Aletheia understands that District's County and City residents are part of unique communities with unique needs, but she believes that their interests are shared, because crime, unemployment, and struggling schools impact us all.

-Aletheia currently serves as Chairwoman of the Baltimore City/County Regional SEIU C.O.P.E., and as a leader of the Bargaining Committee for SEIU Local 500 Child Care Division.
+Aletheia currently serves as Chairwoman of the Baltimore, D.C., Northern Virginia C.O.P.E., SEIU-Local 500, and as a leader of the Bargaining Committee for SEIU Local 500 Early Learning Division and is a part of the Women's Economic Security Agenda (WESA).

-Aletheia is an active member of the National Association for Family Child Care and the Association for Early Learning Leaders, and gives back to the community by providing support services and child care services to local homeless shelters several days a week.
+Aletheia is an active member of the National Association for Family Child Care (NAFCC), National Association for the Education of Young Children (NAEYC), and the Association for Early Learning Leaders (AELL), and gives back to the community by providing support services and child care services to local homeless shelters.

 Join THE mailing list to get campaign updates